Moroccan Spiced Spaghetti Squash

 This recipe is from the excellent smittenkitchen.com food blog.
 We provide instructions to either microwave the squash quickly, or roast it in the oven – your choice!
 This works great as a side or as a main dish with couscous and some sautéed greens.
 Serves 4.

 1 teaspoon ground cumin

 ¾ teaspoon salt

-To roast the squash, two methods: If you’d like to roast the squash whole, pierce it all over with a small sharp knife to prevent bursting and bake it in a 375°F oven for one hour.
+If roasting the squash in the oven – either roast whole or cut in half: If roasting the squash whole, pierce it all over with a small sharp knife to prevent bursting, and bake it in a 375°F oven for one hour.
 If you are good with a big, sharp knife, you can save some time by cutting the squash in half lengthwise, scooping out the seeds and roasting the halves face-down in an oiled baking pan for about 40 minutes in a 375°F oven.

 - Meanwhile, melt the butter in a small saucepan over medium heat.
 Add the garlic and cook, stirring, until it is barely golden.
 Stir in spices and salt and remove from heat.

 - If you have microwaved or roasted your squash whole, carefully halve it lengthwise (it will give off a lot of steam) and remove the seeds.
 Working over a bowl, scrape squash flesh with a fork, loosening and separating strands as you remove it from skin.

 - Toss with the spiced butter and cilantro and serve.